Piracetam (2-Oxo-1-pyrrolidine-acetamide)

 2/5 Evidence Score

-Original 'nootropic' compound — coined by Corneliu Giurgea (1972), developed by UCB Pharma.
+Original 'nootropic' compound - the term was coined by Corneliu Giurgea (1972); developed by UCB Pharma.
 Cyclic GABA derivative with proposed mechanisms in cell membrane fluidity, AMPA receptor modulation, and microcirculation.
-Cochrane review found INADEQUATE evidence for dementia/cognitive impairment.
-Waegemans 2002 industry-sponsored meta-analysis claimed efficacy.
-Prescription drug in Europe; gray-zone 'research compound' in US.
+A Cochrane review found inadequate evidence for dementia/cognitive impairment, while an industry-sponsored meta-analysis claimed efficacy.
+Prescription drug in Europe; gray-zone 'research compound' in the US.

 Benefits